+Auspicors can work on lots of applications for many other organisations though.
 Where can a grant be used?

 Your grant can be used for activities that run:

 - across Australia

 - in one state

-- in more that one state.
+- in more than one state

+- in your local area.